Clinton-Davis/focus_fitness/README.md

 </details>

 #### **Data Base**

-For this Project we used Sqlite3db in development and Postgressdb hosted in HerokU in production
+For this Project we used Sqlite3db in development and Postgressdb hosted in HerokU in production.

+Here is a sceama

 <details>
 <summary>Chow Schema (Click for image)</summary>